Theme

 What appears notable

-Based on the official materials, readers may want to notice the one-command initializer, fixed 16:9 canvas, arbitrary React pages, built-in agent skills, visual inspector, comment-to-agent loop, asset panel, presenter mode, and static HTML/PDF export.
+The official materials put the practical workflow in view: a one-command initializer, fixed 16:9 canvas, arbitrary React pages, built-in agent skills, visual inspector, comment-to-agent loop, asset panel, presenter mode, and static HTML/PDF export.

 Before using